 What is an American summer camp?

-In a breakdown of activities offered by summer camps in the USA, the ACA 2017 ACA Sites, Facilities, Programs Report found that:
+In a breakdown of major programme focuses by summer camps in the USA, the ACA Camp Sites, Facilities, and Programs Report 2020 found that:

 What types of camps are there?

 While there are many different forms, camps that regularly take on UK students for the summer include:

 - Day camps - like at school, the kids are picked up in the morning and dropped off in the evening.
 During downtime staff stay in-camp or at host families nearby, and you may explore the shopping malls or beaches at your leisure.

 - Private camps - independently owned and typically sports-orientated, activity specialists are required to teach children of all abilities.